adamchasetaylor/assets_in_10_seconds/README.md

 # assets_in_10_seconds
-Creates a short lived asset for demo purposes
+Creates a short lived asset on Twilio's Serverless Platform for demo purposes

 This script reads TWILO_ACCOUNT_SID and TWILIO_AUTH_TOKEN from your environment.